 Some of the same natural forces that once made Yellowstone National Park so scenic also made Island Park similarly beautiful.?
 Island Park sits in the world’s largest caldera, 23 miles in diameter, created from a volcano that collapsed in prehistoric times.?
 Now covered in a dense forest of pine and wildflowers and an abundance of wildlife.?

 Island Park offers a wide scope of activities. ?In the summer there is fishing, recreational boating, ATV, UTV trail riding, hiking, biking or just being amazed by the scenic beauty. ?The winter offers hundreds of miles of groomed snowmobile trails, cross country/Nordic skiing and ice fishing.

 Island Park has become a destination for tourists and vacation home owners. ?It is no longer a stop on the way to Yellowstone Park, it offers many of the services provided in the city, yet an escape from the crowds.

-The Henry’s Fork of the Snake River is world famous for fly fishing, and is curtailed here to form the 7,000 acre Island Park reservoir, popular to both anglers and boaters. ?The Henry’s Fork then winds through the meadows of one of Idaho’s most premiere state parks, Harriman State Park, also known as the Railroad Ranch.
+The Henry’s Fork of the Snake River is world famous for fly fishing and is curtailed here to form the 7,000 acre Island Park Reservoir, popular to both anglers and boaters. ?The Henry’s Fork then winds through the meadows of one of Idaho’s most premiere state parks, Harriman State Park, also known as the Railroad Ranch.

-Island Park is a rustic area with many ranches and guest lodges where you can fully experience the atmosphere of the region.
-A most rewarding side trip in route to Island Park is the Mesa Falls Scenic Byway.?
+Don’t forget to travel the??Mesa Falls Scenic Byway.?
 Mesa Falls is 65′ high and can be viewed from an observation point high above the falls.?
 Upper Mesa Falls is 112′ and has a network of viewing platforms, as well?as a visitors center.